 Your utility bills, sorted to the right property automatically.

-BorderBird scans your Gmail for bills from 60+ utility providers — Hydro One, Enbridge, Toronto Water, ConEd, PG&E, Veolia and more — and imports each one against the right property.
+Forward your utility-bill emails from 60+ providers — Hydro One, Enbridge, Toronto Water, ConEd, PG&E, Veolia and more — and BorderBird reads them, importing each one against the right property.
+It never connects to your inbox.
 Categorized by type, dated correctly, ready to deduct on Schedule E line 17 or T776 line 9220.

 What it actually does

-Connect Gmail (read-only) and BorderBird's scanner watches for billing statements from over 70 utility providers — recognized by sender domain, subject pattern, and statement structure.
+Set up one forwarding filter — set once, ~2 minutes — that forwards your utility-bill emails to your private BorderBird address, then it runs itself.
+BorderBird reads the bills you forward from over 70 utility providers — recognized by sender domain, subject pattern, and statement structure — and never connects to your inbox.
 Each detection includes the provider name, billing period, amount, and where available, the PDF statement attachment for your records.

 Property routing by address match

-The scanner extracts the service address from each bill and matches it against your property list.
+BorderBird extracts the service address from each forwarded bill and matches it against your property list.
 If you have one Phoenix property and one Toronto property, the FPL bill goes to Phoenix and the Toronto Hydro bill goes to Toronto without you doing anything.
 Ambiguous matches go to a review queue.

 Bill vs receipt — cash basis stays right